gm50x/nestjs-cqrs-ddd/README.md

 ### Drivers

 The Drivers Layer serves as the primary entry point for a slice, acting as the interface between external entities and the internal application logic.
 This layer is designed to handle various types of interactions, including HTTP requests, message-based communication, and internal method calls.
-Its main components are HTTP controllers, message controllers, and clients responsible for consuming the application layer via method call.
+Its main components are HTTP controllers, message controllers.
+For internal communication between slices we are leveraging Nest's Query Bus.

 ### Infrastructure (Infra)